N-Methylmethanimine

 N-Methylmethanimine or N‐methyl methylenimine is a reactive molecular substance containing a methyl group attached to an imine.
 It can be written as CH3N=CH2.
-On a timescale of minutes it self reacts to form a trimer, of trimethyl 1,3,5-triazinane.
+On a timescale of minutes it self reacts to form the trimer trimethyl 1,3,5-triazinane.
 N-Methylmethanimine is formed naturally in the Earth's atmosphere, by oxidation of dimethylamine and trimethylamine, both of which are produced by animals, or burning.

 Production

 N-Methylmethanimine can be produced in two steps from dimethylamine, by first chlorinating the nitrogen atom with solid N-chlorosuccinimide, and then treating with potassium tert-butoxide at 90°C. Also it can be formed directly by thermal decomposition.

 It can also be prepared from the trimer: 1,3,5-trimethyl-1,3,5-triazinane by heating to 450 C.

 At 515 C, trimethylamine decomposes into methane and N-methylmethanimine.

 Natural occurrence

 N-Methylmethanimine should be formed in the atmosphere as a result of degradation by oxidation of di- and trimethylamine.
 These occur at concentrations of a few parts per billion.
 But N-methylmethanimine cannot be detected.
 This is likely because it forms the trimer, gets absorbed onto particles, such as cloud droplets, and hydrolyses to form methylamine and formaldehyde.